cloudfoundry-incubator/kubo-deployment/docs/guides/customized-installation.md

 ## Infrastructure Setup

-Kubo has two options for routing traffic to the cluster, using an IaaS load balancer, or using Cloud Foundry's routers.

-### Option 1: IaaS Load Balancer

 Kubo can be deployed with an IaaS load balancer that has a static external IP address and a forwarding rule to route traffic to the master nodes.
 If possible create a new subnet for Kubo to give it space and IP isolatuon.
 The following table specifies the needed routes and firewall rules

 | Description                | Source                     | Destination              | Ports                                  |